wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 for improvement.

 The communities?
-Most of them were honestly doing free software developments, while some people are completely jerks.
+Most of them were honestly doing free software developments, while some people were completely jerks.

 So should I tell people the Australian National University is awesome, and our research group is doing interesting researches?
-Yes, to the students.
+Yes, to the students, and probably most community members, too.
 In fact, some students already expressed their interests in studying in the ANU when I told them about this possibility.

 What about those who can't even read simple English articles and those who make bogus claims about their software performance?
-'They were not our target audience', said one of my colleagues.
-The ANU does have English language level requirements and severe punishment against academic dishonesty.
+'They are not our target audience', said one of my colleagues.
+The ANU does have English language requirements and severe punishment against academic dishonesty.

 {% comment %}